Advice if you are a host living in Wales and sponsoring a person or family from Ukraine.

 The payment is intended for guests only, and is not to be used by the host.

 You will want to be certain that you are in a secure position to offer a stable home to someone who needs it.
 Subject to DBS checks above and approval from the local authority that the accommodation on offer is of a suitable standard.
 If you do not engage with the DBS check, you will not receive a payment and the Local Authority may prevent or end a hosting arrangement with you if this is not completed in a timely manner.

-You have the option to receive a monthly payment, paid in arrears, for as long as you are hosting the person or family from Ukraine.
+You have the option to receive a monthly payment, paid in arrears, for a maximum of up to 2 years after your guest arrives in the UK.
 The UK Government will pay £350 where your guest has been in the UK for less than 12 months but will uplift this standard £350 thank you payment to £500 where your guest has already been in the UK for more than 12 months.
 The Welsh Government and local authorities want to retain as many hosting placements as possible and has therefore decided to uplift payments to £500 per month where your guests have been in the UK for less than 12 months.
 This means that every host in Wales will receive at least £500 per month during 2023 to 2024.
 You will claim payments through the local authority, who will take your bank details and talk you through the process.

 The £500 payment is intended to help you cover costs associated with helping out and is a ‘thank you payment’.
 It does not constitute rent or any other kind of contractual payment.
 Hosts must not charge rent to individuals or families they are hosting.
 Charging a rent may have the effect of turning a hosting arrangement into a tenancy with rights bestowed on the individuals or family you are hosting.

 You will be eligible for the first monthly payment once the local authority has verified that DBS and accommodation checks are satisfactory.